CesarR70/Random-Linux-Scripts/README.md

 ⚙️ Customization:
     Update paths in the script to match your shared directories.

-    Modify chown and chmod commands to suit your specific ownership and permission model.
+    Modify OWNER= and GROUP= variables to suit your specific ownership and permission model.

 🧪 Usage
 ./set-share-permissions.sh